 Installation is easy (see photos for early Bally / Stern).
 Just remove the solder on the left side of where the battery used to be.
 Flow a little new solder in the hole so it will melt easier, then remove the solder with a solder sucker or wick.

 Immediately below this spot, on the edge is the ground trace.
 That will be your second connection.
 Clear and clean a spot.
 Use fine sandpaper if necessary.
 Make sure solder will stick by applying a small amount to this ground trace.

 Insert the positive (+) end of the cap into the positive (+) former battery hole.
 Don’t solder it yet.
 Solder the negative (-) side of the cap to the ground along the edge of the board while leaving the (+) in the battery hole.
 Solder the (+) in the battery hole.

 You are done.
 Note that the board may not boot the first time as the capacitor has to charge.
 After a few seconds, turn off and try a second boot if needed.
-I have found that these capacitors keep memory for longer than 6 months with the machine turned off.
+We have found that these capacitors keep memory for longer than 6 months with the machine turned off in Bally / Stern pins.